StorjOld/upstream/README.md

 **NOTE**: This software is currently designed for testing purposes only.
 Do not use in production environments with sensitive files.

+## Dependencies

+Upstream (roundtrip) uses the [storjtorrent](https://github.com/storj/storjtorrent) library, which requires that libtorrent and its python bindings are properly installed.

 ## CLI